VinsonGuo/VinsonGuo.github.io/_posts/2025-12-31-build-your-smartrss-backend.md

 - **URL**: `http://your_server_ip:1200`
 - **No login required** - it just works!
 - **Use it to**: Generate RSS feeds from YouTube, Twitter, Instagram, etc.
+- **Documentation**: Visit the URL to see all available routes and examples

-## Step 7: Enable API Access for SmartRSS
+## Step 8: Enable API Access for SmartRSS

 Now the exciting part - connecting your RSS services to SmartRSS!